 Financial implications of supporting the replacement of Gregson Lane Community Centre

 A grant of £300k from the Council to the Charity is eligible to be funded by CIL.
-There is also limited S.106 of £15k which could be used.
+There is also remaining S. 106 generated from a development in the area of £15k which could be used.
 Should this not be available, then revenue reserves will be required.

 The grant to the charity will be linked to a Legal/Grant agreement between the Charity and the Council.
 The agreement will highlight clear Community measurable outcomes of having a new Community Centre on Gregson lane which will be about delivering against the ambitions of Leisure Local highlighted above.